 But are we truly creating plans for the individuals in front of us?
 Or are we unwittingly relying on conventional thinking and assumptions which are actually more likely to be rooted in men’s experiences rather than women’s?

-It matters because, more often than not, women’s financial journeys follow distinct and different paths compared to men.
-So to deliver genuinely effective financial planning, it’s vital we need to understand the differences and how to adapt our approach.
+It matters because, more often than not, women’s financial lives are very different to men’s.
+So to deliver genuinely effective financial planning, it’s important to understand the differences and how to adapt our approach.

-A chance to challenge your thinking in just one lunch hour
+A chance to challenge your thinking

 Promotional image for "An informal Assembly for outsourced paraplanners".
 An online gathering in Zoom from 1-2 pm on Thursday 19 June 2025.